Occupational Health Nurse Practitioner – August 2002

 “Show me Your ways, O Lord; teach me Your paths.
 Psalm 25:4 (NKJV)

 “Your weakness will be your strength if you accept it with a lowly heart.
 Trusting in God is a simple resting in God’s love, as a baby lies in its mother’s arms.
 The point of trusting God is not to do great things that you can feel good about, but to trust God from a place of deep weakness.
 Nearly all God’s jewels are crystallized tears.
 All I ask is that you rest in faith with a teachable spirit.”
 Fenelon

 “Lord, give to me a quiet heart that does not ask to understand but confidently steps forward in the darkness guided by Thy hand.
 Mercifully, God does not leave us to choose our own curriculum.
 Let the Lord of the Universe do the worrying!
 Wide soaring gives wide seeing!
 Keep looking down from your heavenly position.” – Elisabeth Elliot (widow of Jim Elliot who was martyred in Ecuador)

-I called Dr. A., my former coworker at the psychiatric hospital who also conducted vaccine research.
+I called Dr. A., my former coworker who conducted vaccine research.
 He confirmed that in very rare instances, vaccines can effect the adrenal glands like this.